 - a.
 During typical operations in and out of prepared airfields and landing sites, the IBF filter assembly will not require frequent servicing.
-AFS recommends that the filter maintenance aid (FMA) be checked about every 25 aircraft operating hours following the first installation and operation of an IBF system on an aircraft.
-This should be done to gauge the rate of engine performance degradation due to changes in engine inlet differential pressure as the filters accumulate dirt in operations considered "prepared fields" operations.
-Once an interval of time in flight hours is determined that provided discrete changes in the FMA, this interval can be repeated as long as there is no change in the environmental operating conditions. - b.
+AFS recommends that the filter maintenance aid (FMA) be checked as part of the preflight inspection.
+This should be done to gauge the rate of engine performance degradation due to changes in engine inlet differential pressure as the filters accumulate dirt in operations considered "prepared fields" operations. - b.
 Ensure all filter servicing requirements defined in Paragraph 7.2.1 are followed.
 Refer to Paragraph 7.3 for servicing of the filter assembly.